 Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
-The supplemental statements of activities and changes in net assets by program and schedule of cash receipts are presented for the purpose of additional analysis and are not a required part of the financial statements.
-The Schedule of Expenditures of Federal and State Awards, as required by the U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, is presented for purposes of additional analysis and is not a required part of the financial statements.
+The supplementary statements of activities and changes in net assets by program and the schedule of cash receipts are presented for the purpose of additional analysis and are not a required part of the financial statements.
+The schedule of expenditures of federal and state awards, as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, is presented for purposes of additional analysis and is not a required part of the financial statements.
 Such supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audits of the financial statements and certain additional procedures.
-These additional procedures included comparing and reconciling the information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+These additional procedures included comparing and reconciling the information directly to the underlying accounting and other records used to prepare the financial statements and certain additional procedures included comparing and reconciling the information directly to the underlying accounting and other records used to prepare the financial statements in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the financial statements as a whole.